 His first shoot at Bisley the same year was in the "Ince", when he made 68 on his first ticket at each range (unlimited entries).
 In his first squadded shoot the same meeting he was second in "Halls Wine" with 32 and 34.

 John Tippins posing with a number of his trophies and medals.

 John was a keen motorcyclist.

 Sergeant John Tippins (right) with his Rudge Multi Motorcycle

-Photograph by John Hopes, by courtesy of the trustees of the ESSEX REGIMENT MUSEUM, Chelmsford
+Photograph by the late John Hopes, by courtesy of the trustees of the ESSEX REGIMENT MUSEUM, Chelmsford

 John Tippins' death was even reported by an Antipodean periodical.